 Our stock price is volatile.
-In the last twelve-month period ending September 12, 2003, based on closing bid prices on The Nasdaq National Market, our stock price ranged from \$4.13 to \$14.06.
+In the twelve-month period ending February 29, 2004, based on closing prices on the Nasdaq National Market, our stock price ranged from \$4.46 to \$19.36.
 We expect our stock price to remain volatile.
 A variety of factors may have a significant effect on the market price of our common stock, including:

-- clinical trial results or product development delays or delays in product approval or launch; - announcements by collaboration partners as to their plan or expectations related to products using our technologies; - announcement or termination of collaborative relationships by us or our competitors; - .

-fluctuations in our operating results;

-- developments in patent or other proprietary rights; - announcements of technological innovations or new therapeutic products; - governmental regulation; - public concern as to the safety of drug formulations developed by us or others; and - general market conditions.
+- clinical trial results or product development delays or delays in product approval or launch; - announcements by collaboration partners as to their plans or expectations related to products using our technologies; - announcement or termination of collaborative relationships by us or our competitors; - fluctuations in our operating results; - developments in patent or other proprietary rights; - announcements of technological innovations or new therapeutic products; - governmental regulation; - public concern as to the safety of drug formulations developed by us or others; and - general market conditions.

-Any litigation brought against us as a result of this volatility could result in substantial costs and a diversion of our management's attention and resources, which could negatively impact our financial condition, revenues, results of operations, the price of our common stock and the trading prices of the notes.
+Any litigation brought against us as a result of this volatility could result in substantial costs and a diversion of our management's attention and resources, which could negatively impact our financial condition, revenues, results of operations and the price of our common stock and the trading price of our notes.